 Dahlias are the ornamental gardener’s dream, with large blooms (some so large they are named Dinnerplate Dahlias) in a stunning array of colors.
 One of the essential components in getting these plants to bloom year after year is the correct watering technique.
-In this article, you’ll find out when and how to water Dahlias to keep them healthy and happy.
+In this article, you’ll discover when and how to water Dahlias to keep them healthy and happy.

 The Importance Of Watering Correctly